 Rhythm is an element of music which beginning improvisors often ignore in favor of harmonic concepts, but it is at least as important as harmonic understanding, if not more so.

 A solo with infectious rhythm which barely addresses chord changes can be more attractive than a meandering, harmonically complex solo, especially in styles like traditional jazz or rock.

 In the below videos, Christian explores some concepts which can help to rhythmically liberate improvisors of all levels.

-Triplets are a common point of weakness in players coming from the Western classical tradition, because they are a superficial and ‘synthetic’ concept in that tradition.
-In music coming from African traditions, triplets are often the lifeblood of the pulse due to the prevalence of ‘compound’ meters (6/8, 9/8, 12/8 in classical speak).
+Triplets are a common point of weakness in players coming from the Western classical tradition, because they are often presented as secondary to ‘simple’ subdivisions.

 0:51- Improvise using one scale using triplets